• Skip to primary navigation

 4 - Arrowroot Flour

-Arrowroot flour is an incredibly versatile ingredient that is a popular gluten-free alternative to wheat flour.
+Arrowroot flour is an incredibly flexible ingredient that is a popular gluten-free alternative to wheat flour.

 This powdery starch consists of fiber, proteins, and minerals and has been around for centuries - even Christopher Columbus gave credit for arrowroot's medicinal properties on his voyage to the Caribbean.